Beans And Pulses/ Vegan African/Vegetarian/ vegetarian/ West African Food

 1

-1. Soak the beans in fresh water for about 2 hours or overnight, this makes the cooking process quicker.
+1. The first step is to pre-cook the beans if you are using dried beans from the market.
+Ensure they are clean and free of debris, then soak the beans in fresh water for about 2 hours or overnight, this makes the cooking process quicker.
 You can also soak the beans in hot water for half an hour before cooking.
-Cook the beans for 30 to 45 minutes until soft.
+Boil the beans for 30 to 45 minutes until soft.
+Sometimes it takes longer, but an energy efficient method may be pressure cooking too.
+I will update on pressure cooking when I try this.
+If using ready to eat canned beans, you can start from step 2.

 2